 The shortcuts that did not survive the threat model

 The missing edge was not found by trying more SQL syntax.
-Connection-local SQL state did not become authorization in a later request, and the restricted application account could not turn the injection into a direct file or database write.
+A stacked INSERT did not execute under WordPress’s single-statement database call, and registration state remained unchanged.
+Connection-local state such as FOUND_ROWS() affected pagination, not authorization.
+The restricted application account could not turn the injection into a direct file write, and no authorized insert followed from which an insert ID could be borrowed.
 Merely projecting a complete row also did not persist it.

-Other stock surfaces failed for similarly useful reasons.
+Credential and execution surfaces failed for similarly useful reasons.
 Cache groups did not alias into user objects.
-REST validation and sanitization did not provide an anonymous mutation path.
-The Abilities API, signed deserialization candidates, ordinary content callbacks, and dynamic blocks did not convert temporary post state into administrator authority or executable code under the target contract.
+REST validation and sanitization performed normalization and read-only lookups rather than user, role, option, or authentication writes.
+The stock Abilities API was capability-gated and did not expose a user-creation or execution ability.
+A legacy-widget deserialization path required a valid wp_hash() signature based on salts outside the database, and we found no signing oracle.
+Ordinary content callbacks and dynamic blocks did not convert temporary post state into administrator authority or executable code under the target contract.

-Those negative results narrowed the requirement.
+Each failure narrowed the requirement instead of inviting a weaker lab.
+We no longer needed “more SQL” or a reusable credential.
 We needed a normal core consumer that would load the temporary object, perform a legitimate write, and preserve fields that the narrow update did not intend to change.

 The partial update that was not partial